 I'm a german HCI designer currently studying Design at the University of California, Berkeley.
 I'm also working at the Helmholtz Institute for RNA-based Infection Research where I'm developing software to accelerate the discovery and exploration of RNA's in viruses and bacteria.
 Before that, I did my undergraduate degree in Design at the University of Applied Sciences Würzburg-Schweinfurt.
 Besides HCI, I’m also interested in machine-machine-interaction with autonomous systems.
 Previous works range from tangible interfaces that make satellite data more accessible, to fully autonomous industrial robots painting artworks with machine learning.
 Some of these projects were awarded and nominated by Fast Company, European Design Award, ADC Junior Competition, or the London International Creative Competition.
 During my time at Volkswagen I created high-fidelity prototypes to enrich the relationship between automobiles and people.
 Throughout my partnership with KUKA Robotics I designed a link between robotics, machine learning, and art.

-During my teenage years I traveled to a few places in Europe to photograph rare animals with photographers from Scotland, Finland and Germany.
-I'm interested in astrophysics with a focus on cosmology.
-My favorite hack is the EU flag and several artifacts on the german flag I constructed for the (perhabs) greatest piece of collective internet art: reddit's r/place.
+During my teenage years I traveled across Europe to photograph rare animals.
+My favorite hack was constructing the EU flag and several artifacts for the (perhaps) greatest piece of collective internet art: reddit's r/place.
 When I do less serious stuff, I teach industrial robots how to fight with swords, trade with funny cryptocurrencies, and shoot strange student movies.